Qwertyblob/tp/docs/UserGuide.md

 * `CLASS_NAME` follows the format: Uppercase alphabet, number, lowercase alphabet. e.g. M2a.
 * `DAY` can only be the days of the week (e.g. Monday, Tuesday, etc.) and is case-insensitive.
 * `TIME` must be 2 4-digit numbers in 24-hour format, separated by a "-".
+The end time must be later than the start time, and cannot cross over to the next day (e.g. 2100-0200).
 * `TUTOR_ID` must follow the ID format stated in `add` and exist in the address book.

 <box type="tip" seamless>